 105. South Africa and its people exist within an international system of states that co-exist through cooperation and interdependence.
-There is a myriad of factors that produce challenges and threats to South Africa's national security; emanating from the political, socio-economic, environmental and military as-
+There is a myriad of factors that produce challenges and threats to South Africa's national security; emanating from the political, socio-economic, environmental and military aspects of national life and international relations.
+These security challenges do not remain constant; they change over time in response to new developments that impact both on the internal structures of states, as well as the global environment.
+Moreover, such security challenges do not exist in isolation, but impact on and reinforce another and if unmitigated will give rise to new challenges and threats.